amarkmcconn/Currency-Exchange/README.md

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

-_If you run into any issues or have questions, ideas or concerns.
-Please email me mark.programming1@gmail.com or make a contribution to the code._
+_If you run into any issues or have questions, ideas or concerns;  Please email me mark.programming1@gmail.com or make a contribution to the code._

 Copyright (c) _2022_ _Mark McConnell_